ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 X(int64)
 ```

-A relevant detail is that `MaskedArray` reductions are implemented by replacing all masked elements by the appropriate identity element and then performing the NumPy reduction.
+`MaskedArray` reductions are implemented by replacing all masked elements by the appropriate identity element and then performing the NumPy reduction.
 For instance, `np.sum(arr)` is implemented using the "ufunc" reduction  `np.add.reduce(arr)` after replacing all masked elements by `np.add.identity`, which is 0.
 In consequence `MaskedArray` does not support reductions for "ufuncs" that do not have an identity element.

 Truthiness of Masked Values
 ----------------------------